CFSS-MACSS/0-reworked-site/content/assignments/2-explore-data/index.md

   and create your private `a2` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
 It follows the naming convention `a2-<USERNAME>`
-- Once the your repository has been created, click on the link you see, which will take you to your repository.
+- Once your repository has been created, click on the link you see, which will take you to your repository.
 - Finally, clone the repository to your computer following the process below.